TSawyer87/flakes/README.md

 - `Super+Alt+w`

+## Justfile

+- I created a justfile to simplify some commands.
+To list available justfile commands run `just` (it's aliased to `just --list`)
 - Click the top right keys for a cheatsheet that might be out of date

 - I've been using helix as my default editor, if you prefer Nvim, there